 A parent can be fully attached to the infant - fully "in love" - but not attuned.
 Children in poorly attuned relationships may feel loved, or be aware that love is there, but on a deeper and essential level they do not experience themselves as seen or appreciated for who they really are."

-Attuning to Ourselves
+Attuning to Yourself

-When my daughter came into the world, even though I spent nearly every minute of the day with her, nursing her and caring for her, I was inconsistently present for her.
-I started writing poetry when my baby was little to try to know myself.
-I still remember my daughter in her highchair, contemplatively eating her banana, as I pounded out poem after poem on an old typewriter that I had bought for five dollars at a garage sale.
+When I was pregnant with my daughter, I felt the deepest urge to attune to myself.
+I cried a lot during my pregnancy.
+I started writing poetry when my baby was little in an effort to know myself.
+I still remember my daughter in her highchair, contemplatively eating her banana, as I wrote poem after poem on an old typewriter that I bought for five dollars at a garage sale.

-The Gifted Child
+The Parentified Child

 "There was a parent who at the core emotionally depended on their child to behave or act in a certain way.
 The child had an amazing ability to perceive and respond intuitively to the need of the mother.
 This role secured "love" for the child.
 She could sense that she was needed and this, she felt, guarantees a measure of security.

 The ability is then extended and perfected.
 Later these children not only become mothers (confidants, comforters, advisors and supporters of their own mothers, but eventually develop a special sensitivity to the unconscious signals manifesting in the needs of others."